 The Double-Angle Identity for Tangent

-Mercifully, there is just one way to write the double-angle identity for the tangent function:
+There is just one practical way to write the double-angle identity for the tangent function:

 Using Double-Angle Identities